cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - How we think differently about testing the modern web
-- What benefits Cypress can bring for your team
+- What benefits Cypress can bring to your team
 - What tradeoffs Cypress makes
 {% endnote %}

-# Cypress in 10 Minutes
+# Modern Web Testing with Cypress

 Welcome to Cypress: the next-generation testing tool for front-end professionals!